USU's School of Applied Sciences, Technology and Education is Divided and Growing

-In an effort to better serve students in the largest department in the College of Agriculture and Applied Sciences (CAAS), and to advance career and technical education programs, particularly in southeastern Utah, CAAS Dean Ken White and USU President Noelle Cockett announced in October that the School of Applied Sciences, Technology and Education (ASTE) will be divided.
+In an effort to better serve students in the largest department in Utah State University’s College of Agriculture and Applied Sciences (CAAS), and to advance career and technical education programs, particularly in southeastern Utah, CAAS Dean Ken White and USU President Noelle Cockett announced Wednesday that the School of Applied Sciences, Technology and Education (ASTE) will be divided.
 The change takes effect immediately.

 ASTE currently has 1,432 students.
-Following the change, Lawver will oversee programs for 574 students: 510 undergraduate and 64 graduate students.
-The new division, under Miller’s direction, has 858 students: 852 undergraduates and 6 graduate students.
+Following the change, Lawver will oversee programs for 574 students: 510 undergraduate and 64 graduate students in ASTE.
+The new division, under Miller, begins with 858 students: 852 undergraduates and 6 graduate students.

-White told the department’s faculty and staff that the change is a direct reflection of great faculty across the state who are innovative and creating programs and opportunities that students need and want to be part of.
-And while growing programs present some challenges in terms of classroom, shop, and laboratory space, growing programs present the kind of problems he likes to have and solve.
+White told the department’s faculty and staff on the Logan campus that this change is a direct reflection of great faculty who are innovative and creating programs and opportunities that students need and want to be part of.